 If you or your partner has an income of less than £12,570, you may be able to benefit from marriage allowance.

-You can also backdate any claim to include tax years from 5 April 2017 onwards.
-Even if your husband, wife or civil partner has since passed away – you may still be able to claim.
+You can also backdate any claim to include up to 4 previous tax years.
+Even if your husband, wife or civil partner has since died – you may still be able to claim.

 To be eligible for this allowance, all of the following need to apply:

 the other person in the relationship pays income tax at the basic 20% rate

 This usually means one of you has an income of less than the personal tax allowance (£12,570 for most people in the 2023/2024 tax year) and the other has an income between £12,571 and £50,270 (£12,571 and £43,662 for Scottish tax payers).

 Your income includes your earnings and other income, such as: